Skip to content

 Volume – Parquet

-databricks_bundle_decorators.io_managers.SparkUCVolumeParquetIoManager(catalog, schema, volume, write_options=None, read_options=None, *, auto_filter=True)
+databricks_bundle_decorators.io_managers.SparkUCVolumeParquetIoManager(catalog, schema, volume, write_options=None, read_options=None, *, auto_filter=True, retry=None)

 Bases: IoManager